madbee99/PyBer_Analysis/README.md

 # PyBer_Analysis
 I did this project at the beginning of the UC Berkeley Extension Data Analytics Bootcamp.
-I used Python to create basic plots based on a fictional ridesharing company's data.
+I used Python to create basic plots based on a fictional ride-sharing company's data.
 Libraries used include Matplotlib, NumPy, and Pandas.

 ## Overview
 This project analyzes PyBer ride-sharing data to determine the accessibility and affordability of rides in various areas (broken into three categories: urban, rural, and suburban).
 The data include the date of rides, the city, the city type (urban, rural, suburban), the fare, the total number of drivers, and the ride ID.